Xackery/RaceX/Assets/0 Code/README.txt

 # Code Structure

-* BaseComponent defines scripts built to placed on objects. *NOTE*
+* BaseComponent defines scripts built to placed on objects.
 * Data defines classes that are serializable.

-## Design Structure
+## Notes

 * All Components should inherit BaseComponent, NOT Monobehavior
 * All Non-Monobehavior Scripts should inherit Data class.